vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 #### Dynamic Argument Expression Constraints

-<p class="tip">Dynamic argument expressions have some syntax constraints because certain characters are invalid inside HTML attribute names, such as spaces and quotes.
-You also need to avoid uppercase keys when using in-DOM templates.</p>
+Dynamic argument expressions have some syntax constraints because certain characters, such as spaces and quotes, are invalid inside HTML attribute names.
 For example, the following is invalid:

 ``` html
 <!-- This will trigger a compiler warning. -->